damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 ```

 Now you have to create a GitLab project.
 Here we are going to create a "user
-pages", which means that it is a project created within a user account (not a
+page", which means that it is a project created within a user account (not a
 group account), and that the name of the project is the name of the username.
 Refer to the ["Getting started" section of the GitLab Pages manual][pagesdocs]
 for more information on that.